MUSC Bulletin | College of Graduate Studies

 As a prerequisite for the Ph.D. degree, the College requires students to demonstrate a predetermined level of statistical competence.
 This may be achieved by either enrolling in and completing CGS 700 in the second or subsequent years of graduate study, or by providing transcript evidence of satisfactory completion of previously taken statistical course(s) that fulfill the College requirement.

 The Advisory Committee consists of at least five members, three from the student’s major department and two from outside the department.
 All members of the committee shall be members of the Graduate faculty.
-The Chairman must be a full member of graduate faculty.
+The Chairman must be a full member of graduate faculty or an associate member with a full member co-chair.
 The Chairperson will be responsible for coordinating the activity of the Dissertation Advisory Committee and ensuring compliance with graduate school regulations.

 An Advisory Committee is chosen by the student with the proposed dissertation advisor and the names forwarded through the departmental graduate coordinator for approval by the Dean.
 The Advisory Committee should be organized after passing the departmental written exam.

 The student must meet at least annually with his/her Advisory Committee from the time of appointment of the committee until completion of the requirements for the degree.
 The departmental coordinator and the Dean should be notified in writing of the annual meetings by the chairperson of the Advisory Committee.
 Yearly, a detailed letter of evaluation of student progress from the program, whether from the mentor or the graduate training committee of the program, must be written to the student with a copy placed in the student’s program file and submitted to the Dean.

 More frequent meetings of the Advisory Committee and the student are encouraged in order to facilitate student-committee interaction.
 Meetings may be called at the discretion of the student, the advisor, or if two or more members of the Advisory Committee request such a meeting.